 The remainder of the equity remains in your share account with Clearview Co-op.
 Repayments made in the future will then include a percentage of the equity in your share account and a percentage of the current year’s patronage allocations.

 When can I get of my Equity paid out?

 Provisions for payments of equity are made for:

-A written application for repayment must be provided to Clearview Co-op in each of these instances .
+An Application for Equity Withdrawal Form must be provided to Clearview Co-op in each of these instances.
+Forms are available on-line at clearview.crs, or can picked up at the Head Office.
 All requests are subject to Board approval.

 Why is Tax taken off?